Bela Crkva incident: Aftermath

-Immediately after the liberation of Yugoslavia, on 27 June 1945, the National Assembly of Serbia made a decision to declare 7 July a holiday – the Day of the Uprising of the People of Serbia. Živorad Jovanović Španac and Miša Pantić were also decorated by the Order of the People's Hero.
+Immediately after the liberation of Yugoslavia, on 27 June 1945, the National Assembly of Serbia made a decision to declare 7 July a holiday – the Day of the Uprising of the People of Serbia. Živorad Jovanović Španac and Miša Pantić were also decorated with the Order of the People's Hero.

 The holiday was celebrated until political changes in Serbia after the downfall of Slobodan Milošević.
-The new parliamentary majority led by Đinđić's Democratic Party and Koštunica's Democratic Party of Serbia on 9 July 2001 revoked the decision from 1945.
-During the following years, representatives of state institutions and anti-communist individuals from the ruling civic parties, as well as revisionist historians, with the parallel efforts of the Serbian Orthodox Church, tried to revise the historical event.
+On 9 July 2001, the new parliamentary majority led by Zoran Đinđić's Democratic Party and Vojislav Koštunica's Democratic Party of Serbia revoked the decision from 1945.
+In subsequent years, representatives of state institutions and anti-communist individuals from the ruling civic parties, as well as revisionist historians, with the parallel efforts of the Serbian Orthodox Church, tried to revise the historical event.
 In the early 2000s, the remains of Lončar and Braković were exhumed and re-buried in the church of St. George in Bela Crkva.
 They both were legally rehabilitated by a decision of Šabac district court in 2008.